October 15, 2025

 Like DoorLoop, Buildium also has 256-bit encryption of all the data.

-Additionally, some users shared that the tasks and work orders section can feel a bit overwhelming at times.
+There are some things to consider as well.
+A few G2 users mentioned that there's a learning curve when first navigating the platform’s extensive features.
+Some users shared that the tasks and work orders section, while feature-rich, can feel a bit overwhelming at times.
 They also felt that the communication features tied to tasks could be improved to offer more streamlined functionality.

 Still, Buildium has a lot to offer.
 I'd recommend it to property managers handling residential properties or community associations of all sizes, as its features are clearly tailored to those needs.
 It offers a 14-day free trial, too, if you are interested in trying it out.